Open NowMixed2026-2027

 Department of Education · Australia

-This grant provides a wage subsidy to early childhood education and care services so employees can take paid leave while undertaking their paid practicum.
-It is a demand driven opportunity for approved Child Care Subsidy receiving ECEC providers across Australia.
+This grant provides a wage subsidy to early childhood education and care services so employees can take paid leave while undertaking their practicum.
+It is a demand-driven opportunity for approved Child Care Subsidy receiving ECEC services across Australia.

 Funding